-In the job effect search, it is possible to specify the effect measurement or effect type on which the effect searched is to be based.
+In addition to target group and intervention you can specify your job effect search on effect measurement or effect type on which the effect searched is to be based.
 If the effect has been specified, only the results for the relevant effect measurement or effect type will be included in the effect searched.
-If the effect measurement isn't defined all results based on the four primary effect measurements (employment, self-support, unemployment and fit to return to work) will be shown automatically.
+If the effect measurement isn't defined, all results will be based on the four primary effect measurements: employment, self-support, unemployment and fit to return to work.

 - Fit to return to work

 - Active labour market programmes

 The effect can be further specified for each of the overall effect measurements.
 For example, under "Employment" it is possible to select the effect measurements: exit to employment and percentage of employed individuals.

 Under "Effect type", the effect can be specified as:

 The net effect is the overall effect of the motivation effect, lock-in effect and programme effect, and expresses how much the active labour market intervention increases the unemployed individual's probability of getting a job.
 Often, the net effect will be the sum of the lock-in effect and the programme effect.

 The motivation effect occurs because the prospect of having to participate in an active labour market programme or interview motivates unemployed individuals to find employment before the active intervention period begins.
 The motivation effect can also have the opposite effect if unemployed individuals find the active labour market programme particularly interesting, and this can reduce the incentive to find employment.
 This is also referred to as an "attraction effect".

 The programme effect occurs because unemployed individuals have obtained new competences, skills, qualifications etc. that make them more qualified to find a job after having participated in an active labour market programme.
 However, the effect can also be negative if the skills-upgrading results in a more narrow job search, for example.